SamhithaA880/SimpleTodo/README.md

-# Android Prework - *Simple Todo*
+# Android Prework - *Hello World*

 Submitted by: **Samhitha Arikati**

-**Simple Todo** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+**Hello World** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.

-Time spent: **10** hours spent in total
+Time spent: **11** hours spent in total

 ## Required Features